-The second technique used for verification in the proposed approach is Petri Nets.
+The second technique used to verify the proposed approach is the Petri Net.
 Petri Nets (PNs) are a graphical and mathematical modeling technique originally developed by C.A.
 Petri in the early 1960s to characterize concurrent operations in computer systems.
 The greatest appeal of PNs is their conceptual simplicity (Moore and Brennan, 1996).
 It is also good to describe static and dynamic system characteristic, and system uncertainty.
 The structure of PN models can be exploited to develop efficient algorithms for system control (Qiao et al., 2002).